GitaGliaudyte/DarkScope/README.md

 - `User mode` explains how a pattern may affect a person using the site.
 - `Designer mode` keeps the scan more audit-oriented and adds interface-focused suggestions.

+DarkScope was developed by two final-year students of the Faculty of Mathematics and Informatics at Vilnius University as part of this bachelor thesis.

 ![DarkScope home view](images/image.png)

 ## How It Helps